davidmcglashan/csvhorse/README.md

 ## Changelog

+### version 0.2.8
+- Help tray now complete, but maybe not finished.

+### version 0.2.7
+- Window resizing and scrollpane dragging has been overhauled.

 ### version 0.2.6
 * Appearance tweak for the run button.
 * Example is no longer a stringhorse example.